-Argh…the things you hear Brian Williams say on the cable news when you plug back in, as I did a couple of nights ago.
+Argh…the things you hear Brian Williams say on the cable news, when you do plug back in, as I did a couple of nights ago.

-These days, a good 10-, maybe, 15-minute Reuters digest at the end of the day and keeping up with my local news is all I need, but, whaddya know, there Williams was again last night, singing a similar tune, talkin’ about how the United States of America is a land of innovators and how the struggle will be real, but we got this in the bag.
-Together.
+These days, a good 10-, maybe, 15-minute Reuters digest at the end of the day and keeping up with my local news is all I need, but, whaddya know, there Williams was again last night, now singing a similar tune to mine, talkin’ about how the United States of America is a land of innovators and how the struggle will be real, but we got this in the bag.
+If we keep it together.
 Now, that is how quickly evolving this pandemic situation is, and this is how we might consider moving forward, more conscious of our role and place on this planet, and awake.
 In the know.
-Better prepared and determined to put demos back in “democracy.”
+Better prepared and determined to put the demos back in “democracy.”

-We have a chance in this moment that we find ourselves, this time in which we are having to reshuffle and adapt our lives to work from home and keep the kids safe and fed and learnin’ and entertained, and our elderly and most vulnerable safe and present of mind.
+We have a chance in this moment in which we find ourselves, this time in which we are having to reshuffle and adapt our lives to work from home and keep the kids safe and fed, and learnin’, and entertained, and our elderly and most vulnerable safe and present of mind.
 If we lean into this exciting opportunity, we will re-define how we do things and how things (i.e., our systems of government and our economy, our public services, our communal interactions – I could go on…) actually ought to run and work best for all of us.

 In a lot of ways, the future is here.

-There is no denying that glib and willful ignorance (our so-called president spent the winter months downplaying the threat of COVID-19 and calling the whole thing a “hoax” from Democrats), and unprecedented and brazen criminality, have contributed to this catastrophe.
+There is no denying that glib and willful ignorance (our so-called president spent the winter months downplaying the threat of COVID-19 and calling the whole thing a “hoax” from Democrats), as well as unprecedented and brazen criminality, have contributed to this catastrophe.

-My friend, who tells me he’s been doctor-ordered to self-isolate at home and like, basically to hope for the best for three weeks now, ’cause he cannot be tested for COVID-19 ’cause he isn’t critical or “at risk” enough (even though he’s had a fever and has been vomiting and dealing with a sore throat and a cough and shortness of breath), he’s the one who’s been suffering because America wasn’t ready.
-And it’s not like they ever had a test to administer…or like they had gotten ’em earlier this week.
+My friend has been sick, and he tells me he’s been doctor-ordered to self-isolate at home and like, basically to hope for the best for three weeks now, ’cause he cannot be tested for COVID-19 ’cause he isn’t critical or “at risk” enough (even though he’s had a fever and has been vomiting and dealing with a sore throat and a cough and shortness of breath).
+He is the one who’s been suffering because America wasn’t ready.
+And it’s not like they ever had a test to administer…or like they had gotten ’em earlier this week and they were all out…or like they were gonna get them soon.
 My friend had to go to the ER last Sunday night, he felt so crap.
 I heard back from him late Monday afternoon, after he was sent back home to resume his quarantine.

 “Test kits are sparse,” he tells me via text.
 “It’s crazy how the U.S. responded.
 Trump and his Republicans are idiots.
 It’ll be a week or two before kits are really available.
 That’s why numbers are so low right now.
 No one is being tested.”